Frequently Asked Questions

 Straight answers to your sharp questions.

 A: It's a fundamental difference in focus.
-Coaches give frameworks and talk theory.
-I keep you executing on what matters - week after week.
-Less advice, more output.Coaches help you draw the map; I'm in the co-pilot's seat, making sure you execute the turn-by-turn navigation to get to your destination faster.
+Coaches give frameworks and talk theory.I keep you executing on what matters - week after week.
+Less advice, more output.
+An Accountability Partner exists to enforce ruthless focus on the few actions that actually produce compound growth.Coaches/Mentors help you draw the map; I'm in the co-pilot's seat, making sure you execute the turn-by-turn navigation to get to your destination faster.

 A: You can, but it's rarely as effective.
 Your co-founder is in the weeds with you, sharing the same biases and blind spots.
-Mentors are great for high-level advice, but they don't have the context or consistency to track your weekly execution.
+Advisors are great for high-level advice, but they don't have the context or consistency to track your weekly execution.

-Your investors are fantastic for strategic advice, but you can't be 100% transparent with them about your fears and challenges.
+Your angel investors are fantastic for strategic advice, but you can't be 100% transparent with them about your fears and challenges.

 I have no internal politics, no emotional stake in your decisions.